ianozsvald/ParallelPython_EuroSciPy2012/README.md

 gearman
 -------

-Recent version of gearman 2.x, I'm using
+Recent version of gearman 2.x, via http://gearman.org/ I'm using

     gearman 0.14-1 # on ubuntu 11.04